Plan Your Visit

 There is also an option to pre-arrange a guided tour with the Park's licensed Official Saratoga Battlefield Guide.

-There is an accessible boardwalk and pathway that runs about 1/2 mile through Victory Woods, along with interpretive signs that help tell the story of the last stand for Burgoyne's surrounded army.
+An accessible boardwalk and pathway runs about ½ mile through Victory Woods.
+The path also has interpretive signs that help tell the story of the last stand for Burgoyne's surrounded army.